diegoscantam/2qubits/README.md

 ## About

-:warning: :hammer_and_wrench: This repository is a work in progress in constant development!
+:warning: This repository is a work in progress in constant development! :hammer_and_wrench:

 Implementation of a Python simulation of a quantum system of a few qubits.
-A variational estimate of the ground state energy of the deuterion is simulated on a Qiskit quantum circuit.
+A variational estimate of the ground state energy of the deuteron is simulated on a Qiskit quantum circuit.
 This is done in two different ways, one being the representation of each quantum harmonic oscillator state the nucleus can occupy as a qubit, the other being the relative mixing between singlet and triplet spin states of the system mapped into a two qubits circuit.

 The present work is done in collaboration with [TIFPA (Trento Institute for Fundamental Physics and Applications)](https://www.tifpa.infn.it/) research centre as part of a quantum computing internship.